 2. Don’t Make It About You

 Blondihacks is designed to be a place for people of all stripes to talk about the projects at hand, share interesting ideas for improvements, and relate our shared experiences.
 It is not a platform for you to tell everyone how smart you are, or to work out your issues with women who have the gall to speak on the internet.
-Think about how to word what you want to say in a way that makes it about the topic at hand.
+Think about how to word what you want to say in a way that makes it about the topic at hand in a positive way.
 How can the project be built upon, or what similar experiences did you learn an interesting lesson from?
 Make it about the content.
 If your comment needs to be about your own knowledge and experiences, speak from a position of humility and understanding that other people may do things for reasons you aren’t aware of.
 If your comment includes any conjugation of “should” or contains the phrase “why didn’t you just…”, it’s probably violating this policy.
 I believe in building each other up, not tearing each other down, and if you’ve never been taught how to give feedback in a positive and constructive way, come back when you’ve figured it out.

 3. No Mansplaining